Southern Company Co-Chairs Diversity-Focused Clean Tech Energy Innovation Fund - ExBulletin

 Southern Company Co-Chairs Diversity-Focused Clean Tech Energy Innovation Fund

-NORTHAMPTON, Massachusetts / ACCESSWIRE / May 9, 2023 / Energy Impact Partners (“EIP”) raises first Elevate Future Fund I LP (“Elevate”), one of the largest funds of its kind announced that it had completed at $111.9.
-Millions of Limited Partner Commitments.
+Energy Impact Partners (EIP) announces the completion of the first-ever Elevate Future Fund I LP (Elevate), one of the largest funds of its kind, with $111.9 million in limited partner commitments Did.

-Southern Company is a founding investor in EIP, and Chris Womack, current president and incoming CEO of Southern Company, will co-chair Elevate’s advisory board.
+Southern Company was a founding investor in EIP, and Chris Womack, Southern Company’s current president and CEO-elect, will co-chair the Elevates Advisory Board.

 Elevate is focused on promoting diversity in the energy ecosystem by providing capital to minority clean tech founders and supporting diversity and minority-owned businesses in related supply chains.
 I’m here.
 The fund will also seek to increase diversity, equity and inclusivity in the broader venture capital network, while also working with others in the larger energy ecosystem to achieve the common goal of accelerating the transition to clean energy.
 We also invest in our stakeholders.

+Cummiskey added: We are firmly committed to Elevate’s continued success and are pleased to serve as an advisor.

-Southern Company and its subsidiaries underscore their commitment to promoting clean energy solutions and workplace diversity and are actively working with a variety of Elevate-funded companies, including ChargerHelp. and Leapley.
+Southern Company and its subsidiaries underscore their commitment to promoting clean energy solutions and workplace diversity and are actively working with various Elevate-funded companies, including ChargerHelp. and Leapley.

 Charger help! is an electric vehicle charging station and maintenance company.
 Georgia Power, a subsidiary of Southern Company, is currently working with ChargerHelp.
 On a series of local employee trainings and his 18-month pilot focused on electric vehicle infrastructure and renewable technologies.

 Rheaply is a cloud-based resource exchange platform that enables organizations to trade materials and resources more efficiently, avoid carbon emissions and reduce spending.
 A Southern Company subsidiary works with Rheaply to leverage this resource management solution.
 Nicor Gas is piloting his Rheaply software, and Georgia Power, Southern Company Gas, and Southern Company Services are currently working with Rheaply to conduct similar pilot programs in Georgia.
-Additionally, Southern Company is exploring the possibility of deploying Rheaply’s solution more broadly.
+Additionally, Southern Company is exploring the potential for wider deployment of the Rheaplys solution.

 About Energy Impact Partners

 Energy Impact Partners LP (EIP) is a global investment firm leading the transition to a sustainable future.
 EIP connects entrepreneurs with the world’s most forward-thinking energy and industrial companies to drive innovation.
-With over $3 billion in assets under management, EIP invests in venture, growth, credit and infrastructure globally with offices in New York, Atlanta, San Francisco, Washington DC, Palm Beach, London, Cologne and Oslo.
+With more than $3 billion in assets under management, EIP invests in venture, growth, credit and infrastructure globally with over 80 specialists in offices in New York, Atlanta, San Francisco, Washington DC, Palm Beach, London and Cologne.
+I have a family team. and Oslo.
 For more information on EIP, please visit www.energyimpactpartners.com.

-See additional multimedia and other ESG storytelling from Southern Company at 3blmedia.com.

 |